 What are the two main rules of garage door maintenance?
 Do it regularly and do it properly.
 You have to be disciplined to meet the first requirement.
 However, you can get plenty of help with the second one.
 Check out the following tricks which can allow you to do a great job in less time and with less effort.

 Lubricate the Rollers During OperationThis tip is applicable to steel rollers, of course.
 Remember that nylon ones should never be lubricated.
 This is because they can get seriously damaged.
 Besides, they are already made to work quietly.

 What do you need to make this technique work?
 Get spray lubricant which you can apply from a distance.
-Ideally, it should have light texture and be resistant to hardening when the outdoor temperature drops.
-It must not attract dust, debris and insects.
+Ideally, it should have a light texture and be resistant to hardening when the outdoor temperature drops.
+It must not attract dust, debris, and insects.

-To apply the technique, you will need to stand near the garage door track.
-Once you take the required position, open the door and initiate closing.
+To apply the lubricant, you will need to stand near the garage door track.
+Once you're in the right position, open the door and then initiate its closing.
 Spray each roller’s wheel as it comes down.
-This is quite easy since overhead doors close slowly for safety reasons.
-Since the wheel is moving, the lubricant will naturally spread to the stem.
+This is quite easy, especially with overhead doors that close slowly for safety reasons.
+Since the roller is moving, the lubricant will naturally spread to the stem.
 This is how you get a better result with less work.

-When the sun is shining brightly outside, get inside the garage and close the door.
-If you see light coming out under the door and from its sides, then the existing seals are too thin to do a good job.
-Install new ones right away.
+When the sun is shining brightly outside, get into your garage and close the door.
+If you see even the smallest pinpricks of light shining under the door and from its sides, then the existing seals are either too thin or have gotten too worn to do a good job.
+You should get new ones installed right away.